onierstrasz/onierstrasz.github.io/_pages/past.md

 ## 2023

 - *Invited Speaker* at [BATbern50](https://www.berner-architekten-treffen.ch) (Jubiläums-BAT 50, Paul-Klee Center, Bern, 14h30-19h00, Jun.
 9, 2023) — [Mind the gap — 50 years of shortening feedback loops](/talks/2023-06-09-MindTheGap-BATbern50)

+- *Guest lecturer* at University of Bern, May 12, 2023 — [A bit of Smalltalk](/teaching/2022-05-20-ABitOfSmalltalk)

 - *Guest lecturer* at University of Bern, April 6, 2023 — [PEGs, Packrats and Parser Combinators](/teaching/2023-04-06-PEGs)